-A lot of new mothers have many questions not only about breastfeeding, but also about the benefits that they and their child will enjoy.
-The flu can be really dangerous to anyone who catches it, which is why it’s so important to make sure that you and your child are protected.
+Many new mothers have many questions not only about breastfeeding, but also about the benefits of the milk that their babies will enjoy.
+The flu can be really dangerous to anyone who catches it (especially babies), which is why it’s so important to make sure that you and your child are protected.

 Will breastfeeding protect mom from the flu?

-While breastfeeding has a lot of benefits for the mom, protecting her from the flu isn’t one of them.
+While nursing has many benefits for moms and babies, protecting moms from the flu isn’t one of them.

 Breastfeeding mothers can and should receive the flu vaccine as this will not only keep mom from getting sick, but can also reduce the chance of the baby being exposed to the flu.

 In fact, breastfeeding mothers are able to pass antibodies to their child through their breast milk.
 These antibodies are what the body makes in response to getting the vaccine and will help reduce the chance of the baby getting sick.

 Since children under the age of six months are too young to get a vaccine, a breastfeeding mother passing on her antibodies through milk is the absolute best way to help protect the infant.
 Babies who are breastfed can still get the flu, but they generally don’t get it as often and don’t have cases as severe as children who aren’t breastfed.